Which are the countries with the best food?

 In Spain, people still take their time to eat.
 Food is so much part of the culture that people enjoy having business meetings while savoring some of the best fish caught in the Bay of Biscay; and they accompany their meals with a glass of good wine.

 These are some of the foods you really must try in Spain:

-Pinxtos: the idea is similar to that of tapas, but they are typical of the North of Spain.
-In San Sebastian, they have been taken to a gourmet level.
+PINXTOS – The idea is similar to that of tapas, but they are typical of the North of Spain (the Basque Country).
 A pinxtos dinner typically has two or three different stops, with various one or two bites dishes.

 For more delicious Spanish dishes, check out this post.

 Having been to Peru three times, I have no doubt saying this is one of the top 20 countries with the best food.
 Of course, when thinking of Peru most people imagine the Andes and the lost citadel of the Inka, Machu Picchu.
 However, trust a foodie and prepare for a wonderful culinary experience.